 In 1997, Clyde Roper lead a team of scientists to the depths of Kaikoura Canyon off the coast of New Zealand on An Expedition into the Depths of the Last Frontier.

-On a more recent trip to that part of the world, Gene learned first hand what the expression "going to the devil" really meant.
+On another trip to that part of the world, Gene learned first hand what the expression "going to the devil" really meant.

 To help celebrate the Smithsonian Institution's 150th Anniversary, Gene and Norman created a way for people around the world to wish the Smithsonian a happy birthday.